corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

    psql -h localhost -c "GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA config TO corda" -p 5432 -d cordacluster -U postgres
    ```

-   The `cluster` database user is the user set up by the Corda Helm chart when the config database was originally deployed.
+   The `cluster` database user is the user set up by the Corda Helm chart when the configuration database was originally deployed.

 4. Apply the SQL files generated in step [Migrate Data From Kafka Topics to the Cluster Database](#migrate-data-from-kafka-topics-to-the-cluster-database).

    {{< note >}}
-   You must set the schema to the cluster config schema when using `psql`.
-By default, this is config as used in this example.
+   You must set the schema to the cluster configuration schema when using `psql`.
+By default, this is the configuration as used in this example.
 This is because the migration script is schema-agnostic.
    {{< /note >}}

    ```shell
    PGOPTIONS='-c search_path=config' psql -h localhost -p 5432 -f ./sql_updates/migrate_member_data.sql -d cordacluster -U postgres
    ```

-## **Optional:** Clear Down Key Rotation Stale Data
+## Optional: Clear Down Key Rotation Stale Data

 Due to a fix in version 5.2.1, the transient flow status state has moved from the key rotation state manager schema to the flow state manager schema.
 As a result, the automatic cleanup of this data in the old key rotation status manager schema does not occur.
 Corda 5.2.1 cleans it only from the new location, potentially leaving stale data in the key rotation schema.
 To avoid unnecessary storage of stale data, R3 recommends that you delete all states from the key rotation state manager database.